 For any freelancer, commuting to each appointment can take a lot longer than expected.
 Take into consideration what you’ll have to do to prepare for each appointment: cleaning your tools, packing your grooming kit, and driving to your client.
 Not to mention the unforeseen traffic issues or road construction that can slow you down!
 It’s much better to be early than late – you can always go for a quick coffee before heading into the appointment.

-More than this, it’s so important to be reliable when you’re starting a freelance grooming business.
+More than this, it’s so important to be reliable when starting a dog grooming business.
 If you show up 20 minutes late to every appointment, you’re bound to get some negative feedback (or worse, bad Facebook ratings!) from your clients.

 Avoid this by being on time, ready to go, and offering flexible work times when you can.
 You’ll be surprised by how much of a difference these little things will make to your clients!